 How Long Should I Track?

 Tracking should only be done sporadically to avoid focusing on numbers too much.
-Every 2-4 weeks is a good interval.
+Repeating it every 2-4 weeks is a good interval.
 It gives you enough time to try out something new for 30 days, such as experimenting with healthy, simple recipes, learning how to prep meals, adding more daily steps, and get adjusted.

 Mindful Eating vs. Calorie Counting